evelyn-lo/psqi/README.md

 # Line Chatbot - PSQI Assessment

-This chatbot is designed based on the Pittsburgh Sleep Quality Index and implemented as an interactive Q&A design.
-It runs through GitHub cloud, IntelliJ IDEA, and three classes: 1. sleepsurveyapplication 2.
-CalculateScore 3.
-User.
+This project is a chatbot designed to evaluate users' sleep quality by incorporating the Pittsburgh Sleep Quality Index into an interactive question-and-answer system.
+GitHub cloud, IntelliJ IDEA, and three essential classes: 1. sleepsurveyapplication, 2.
+CalculateScore, and 3.
+User are implemented.